 Food insecurity is a way to measure who needs help getting enough food.

 It means not having steady access to enough nourishment to live an active, healthy life.
-In the United States, 42 million people, including 13 million children, will experience food insecurity in 2021.
+The USDA reports that 1 in 5 children in the U.S. may experience food insecurity in the coming year.

 In times of plenty and in times of historic struggle, these are some of the types of Southeastern Massachusetts residents that we help.